+Spanish 126
-306 Composition and Grammar Review

-A concentrated review of grammar with the aim of developing an acceptable prose style.
-Conducted in Spanish. .....Fall, odd-numbered years.

-310 Oral Spanish

-Intensive oral practice and composition on topics of current interest, based on readings from Spanish-language periodicals.
+306 Composition and Grammar Review A concentrated review of grammar with the aim of developing an acceptable prose style.
+Conducted in Spanish. ......Fall, odd-numbered years.
+310 Oral Spanish Intensive oral practice and composition on topics of current interest, based on readings from Spanishlanguage periodicals.
 Conducted in Spanish......Spring, even-numbered years.

-350 Study Travel in a Spanish-Speaking Country

--3 hours

-Travel during summer, spring break or January interterm in a Spanish-speaking country.
+350 Study Travel in a Spanish-Speaking Country Travel during summer, spring break or January interterm in a Spanish-speaking country.
 Supervised and evaluated by a member of the Hillsdale College Spanish faculty.
 This course is not part of the Hillsdale program in Seville, Spain.

-406\\ Advanced Composition and Conversation

-408 Spanish for International Business

-Oral and written Spanish using international business usage and terminology as points of departure.

-412 Spanish-American Literature

-The reading and discussion of representative works of Spanish-American literature from Modernism to

-413 Spanish Literature: 1140-1700

-The reading and discussion of representative works of literature from the Middle Ages to the end of the

-414 Spanish Literature: 1700-1910

-The reading and discussion of representative works of Spanish literature from the Neoclassical, Romantic and Realist periods and continuing into the Generation of '98.
+Advanced Composition and Conversation 3 hours Intensive practice in oral and written expression, with emphasis on original composition.
+Conducted in 408 Spanish for International Business Oral and written Spanish using international business usage and terminology as points of departure.
+412 Spanish-American Literature 3 hours The reading and discussion of representative works of Spanish-American literature from Modernism to 413 Spanish Literature: 1140-1700 3 hours The reading and discussion of representative works of literature from the Middle Ages to the end of the 414 Spanish Literature: 1700-1910 3 hours The reading and discussion of representative works of Spanish literature from the Neoclassical, Romantic and Realist periods and continuing into the Generation of '98.
 Conducted in Spanish......Spring, even-numbered years.

-415 Spanish Literature: 1910 to the Present

-The reading and discussion of representative works of Spanish literature from Post-Modernism to the

-460 Foreign Internship

-Work in a foreign country outside the borders of the United States.

-465 The Teaching of Modern Languages

-1 hour A methods and materials course for the teaching of French, German and Spanish at the elementary and

-493 Seminar

-A group study of a specific field: Contemporary Drama of Spain; Drama of the Golden Age; Modern Spanish-American Drama; the Contemporary Novel of Spain; the Contemporary Spanish-American Novel; Cervantes; Unamuno; Galdos; the Short Story of Spain and Spanish-America; the Poetry of Spain; Spanish-American Poetry.
+415 Spanish Literature: 1910 to the Present The reading and discussion of representative works of Spanish literature from Post-Modernism to the 460 Foreign Internship 3 hours Work in a foreign country outside the borders of the United States.
+465 The Teaching of Modern Languages 1 hour A methods and materials course for the teaching of French, German and Spanish at the elementary and 493 Seminar A group study of a specific field: Contemporary Drama of Spain; Drama of the Golden Age; Modern Spanish-American Drama; the Contemporary Novel of Spain; the Contemporary Spanish-American Novel; Cervantes; Unamuno; Galdos; the Short Story of Spain and Spanish-America; the Poetry of Spain; Spanish-American Poetry.
 Each student is assigned phases of the study and submits reports for group discussion and criticism.
 Prerequisite: a field of concentration in Spanish with three years of college Spanish or permission of the instructor.
 Conducted in Spanish.
 The course may be repeated for credit if the topic is different.

-Supervised independent study of a limited field with the summarization in Spanish of the results of the study.
+597 Special Problems 2 or 3 hours Supervised independent study of a limited field with the summarization in Spanish of the results of the study.

 Prerequisite: a field of concentration in Spanish, with three years of college Spanish or permission of the instructor.